QuentinRa/blog.quentinra.dev/info/assembly/cond/tests.md

 ; Comparison : Rn + Operand2
 cmn Rn, Operand2

-; bit-by-bit logic and, this is a & in C (not &&) tst Rn, Operand2
+; Bitwise and, this is "&" in C, not "&&" tst Rn, Operand2

+; Bitwise exclusive OR
-; bit-by-bit logic exclusif or teq Rn, Operand2
+teq Rn, Operand2
 ```

-The result of a test is changing the NZCV flags like `cmp Rn, Operand2` is evaluating `Rn - Operand2` and if the result is negative then `N` flag will be true etc.